 I haven’t yet had the pleasure of reviewing Jules’ new book although I plan to soon and the few reviews that are on Amazon are 5-star ones!
 (FYI–Her first book, The First Year: Celiac Disease and Living Gluten Free: An Essential Guide for the Newly Diagnosed, is one I often recommend to new support group members.)
 Jules is also well known for her gluten-free flour mix that produces amazing results, as well as other products, including helpful e-books.
 You can check out her site here.

-What food gifts can you make that will ensure that the folks on your Christmas list are happy?
-In my post on gift giving last year, I shared that one of my nephew’s had requested my Crustless Coconut Pie along with all the other cool stuff he requested.
+So head on over to Alta’s to check it all out, but please return to read some more gift ideas here and what’s in store for the Gluten-Free Holiday event the next few weeks!What food gifts can you make that will ensure that the folks on your Christmas list are happy?
+In my post on gift giving last year, I shared that one of my nephews had requested my Crustless Coconut Pie along with all the other cool stuff he requested.
 I was tickled that he found my pie that worthy and he was thrilled when he received his pie.
 He made it last for days!
 Remembering that still makes me smile.